-The primary CCSS alignment of the unit instruction is with RI.1 and W.9b (cite evidence to support analysis of explicit and inferential textual meaning).
+The primary CCSS alignment of the unit instruction is with RL.1 and W.9b (cite evidence to support analysis of explicit and inferential textual meaning).

-The evidence-based analysis of the text, including the text-dependent questions and the focus of the claims, involve RI.2 and RI.3 (determine a central idea and analyze how it is conveyed and elaborated with details over the course of a text).
+The evidence-based analysis of the text, including the text-dependent questions and the focus of the claims, involve RL.3, RL.5 and RL.6 (analyze an author's choices concerning the development of characters, structure and point of view over the course of a text).